Some posts contain compensated links. Please read this disclaimer for more info.

-The Minister of The Interior Davor Božinović has asked that you fill in the details on this site https://entercroatia.mup.hr/ in order to reduce the waiting time at border crossings.
+Please fill in the details on this site https://entercroatia.mup.hr/ in order to reduce the waiting time at border crossings.
 This form is valid for 90 days once completed.
 If you do not have this done when you cross, you will need to wait in a separate lane and a member of the border crossing team will do it for you (expect longer delays).

 No one is required to commit to a 2-week isolation period or quarantine – UNLESS you are traveling from Kosovo or Macedonia. (as of July 1).

 If you have questions about if you are eligible to cross the border you can email: [email protected] and ask for clarification or this page here has an official online form to help you figure out if you can enter.
 Available in English and German (more languages to be added).